K-Regret Queries Using Multiplicative Utility Functions: Preliminaries

 \section{Preliminaries}

 We present basic concepts and a problem definition in this section.
 The symbols frequently used in the discussion are summarized in Table~\ref{tab:symbols}.

 We consider a database $\mathcal{D}$ of $n$ data objects.
-Every data object $p_i \in \mathcal{D}$ is a $d$-dimensional point in $\mathbb{R}^{d}_+$, where $d$ is a positive integer and the coordinates of the points are all positive numbers.
-We use $p_i.c_j$ to denote the coordinate of $p_i$ in dimension $j$.
-This coordinate represents the \emph{utility} of the data object in dimension $j$.
-A larger value of $p_i.c_j$ denotes a larger utility and hence $p_i$ is more preferable in dimension $j$.
+Every data object $p_i \in \mathcal{D}$ is a $d$-dimensional point in $\mathbb{R}^{d}_+$, where $d$ is a positive integer and the coordinate values of the points are all positive numbers.
+We use $p_i.c_j$ to denote the coordinate value of $p_i$ in dimension $j$.
+This coordinate value represents the \emph{utility} of $p_i$ in dimension $j$.
+A larger coordinate value denotes a larger utility and is preferable.
 A query parameter $k$ is given.
-It specifies the size of the answer set $\mathcal{S} \ (\mathcal{S} \subseteq \mathcal{D})$ to be returned by a $k$-regret query.
+It specifies the size of the answer set $\mathcal{S} \ (\mathcal{S} \subseteq \mathcal{D})$ to be returned.
 We assume $d \le k \le n$.